Hurricane battered Louisiana braces for Nicholas drenching | WTOP

 “We ain’t got no other place,” she said.
 “This is our home.”

-Gov. Edwards said Nicholas will complicate an already difficult recovery from Ida in southeast Louisiana.
-He noted that 95,000 electric customers were still without power more than two weeks after Ida hit.
+Gov. Edwards noted that 95,000 electric customers were still without power more than two weeks after Ida hit.
 And he said the new storm could mean some who had regained power might lose it again.
 Homes already badly damaged by Ida were not yet repaired to the extent that they could withstand heavy rain, Edwards added.

 Energy companies working to restore power to remaining areas in the state said Wednesday that they were watching Nicholas closely but didn’t expect it to affect their restoration times.